rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 The easiest way to do this is with the hosts file on your computer.
 The hosts file is literally just a text file that can override DNS settings.
 As in, you can manually specify a domain name to go with any IP address you want.
 It'll *only* work on that one computer, though.

-So on Mac and Linux, the hosts files is in the `/etc/` directory, and can be edited via the command line (you'll need root access) super easily.
+So on Mac and Linux, the hosts file is in the `/etc/` directory, and can be edited via the command line super easily (you'll need root access).
 Assuming you're working on a Rocky Linux workstation, just run:

 ```bash
 nano /etc/hosts